microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 - DEPLOYMENT_INSTANCE_COUNT":This parameter specifies the number of instances (virtual machines) that should be deployed for this particular configuration.
 - ENVIRONMENT_VARIABLES": This parameter represents a set of environment variables that can be passed to the deployment.

 **Step 10.** Add your data into data folder under use case folder.
-It supports, jsonl files.
+It supports jsonl files.

 **Step 11.** Copy the standard and evaluation flow folders developed using Prompt Flow into the "flows" folder available for each use case.